mmatthews06/Tic-Tac-Toe/README.md

   if(sum(t) == 2)
 	# insert 1 where the 0 is found

-Éis quicker than testing like this: t = ['x', 'x', None] if(t == ['x', 'x', None] or t == [None, 'x', 'x'] or t == ['x', None, 'x'])
+ï¿½is quicker than testing like this: t = ['x', 'x', None] if(t == ['x', 'x', None] or t == [None, 'x', 'x'] or t == ['x', None, 'x'])
 	# insert 'x' where None is found

 The first example seems more compact, as well.
 There is probably a better solution than either of these, but I was happy with how it worked out.
 See below for a real performance test that I did.

-TODO:
+##TODO:
 - Still need slightly better looking win/loss/draw game ending dialog
 - Much better colors
 - More single page app functionality